 this cruise missile emerged.

-nuclear warhead compensates for accuracy.
+accurate however its nuclear warhead compensates for accuracy.

-(Western reporting name AS-15 Kent-A) is a baseline version, adopted
+reporting name AS-15 Kent-A) is a baseline version, adopted in 1983.

-in 1983.
-It had a range of 2 500 km and carried a 200 kT nuclear
+It had a range of 2 500 km and carried a 200 kT nuclear warhead.
+It

-version with optical guidance.
+Kh-55OK version with

+powerful engine.
 The Kh-55SM has a launch weight of 1 500 kg.
+This

-Kh-65SE is a
+Kh-65SE is a version

 missile had a fixed external turbojet engine, rather than a

 drop-down engine.
 A mock-up of this missile was demonstrated in